slowproj/slowdash/docs/ControlsScript.md

 - Controls are implemented as a user task Python script.
 - The user task script is a normal Python script.
 Scripts are executable independently from the SlowDash server.
-- Panels on the Slowdash GUI, built by users, can call functions defined in user task scripts.
+- Panels on the SlowDash GUI, built by users, can call functions defined in user task scripts.
 - A Python library, `slowpy`, is provided to be imported by the user task scripts, for:
   - Simple unified methods to control external systems
   - Data classes such as histograms, graphs, time-series, etc.